Balconies might be small, but don't let that stop you from creating your own mini Eden.

 Strawberries are one of the many fruits you can grow in pots, containers and hanging baskets on a balcony – find out how to plant up this strawberry container.
 Discover more fruits to grow in containers.

 Tomatoes are a versatile crop that can be grown in lots of containers including hanging baskets, troughs and window boxes, though a warm, sunny balcony is best.
 Other balcony crops to grow include lettuce, spring onions and runner beans.
 Get started with these space-saving veg crops to grow.

 If you envisage warm summer evenings spent sitting on your balcony, scented plants like jasmine are essential.
 Climbers can also be used to provide screening on balconies.
 For more fragrance, take a look at these 12 plants for evening scent.

-Bulbs don’t require a huge root run, so will happily grow and flower in pots.
+Bulbs don't require a huge root run, so will happily grow and flower in pots.
 Bulbs are usually cheap to buy, too.
 For winter colour, look out for Cyclamen coum and snowdrops.
-Extend the colour into spring with daffodils, tulips and hyacinths – there are tons to choose from.
+Extend the colour into spring with daffodils, tulips and hyacinths – there are tonnes to choose from.
 For more ideas, check out the best bulbs for pots.